Phish concert tours and festivals: 2004

 After a three-night stand in Las Vegas in mid-April, Trey Anastasio announced on the band's website that Phish was officially breaking up for good following a brief summer tour.
 However, the band continued to debut new material throughout the year, opening their farewell tour with a new song titled "A Song I Heard the Ocean Sing" from their final album Undermind, which was released shortly after the breakup announcement.
 The tour's opening night was also broadcast in movie theaters across the country and eventually released on DVD and CD as Phish: Live in Brooklyn.
 The band also debuted another original in Brooklyn titled "Nothing", and the band's final original debut, "Access Me", was unveiled on June 26 at a show in Wisconsin.

 On 21 June, Phish appeared on Late Show With David Letterman, performing atop the outside marquee.
-For the broadcast, Phish performed "Scents And Subtle Sounds" (sans intro) and then they went on to play a short set, featuring truncated versions of several of their songs, for the few hundred fans gathered below.
+For the broadcast, Phish performed "Scents And Subtle Sounds" (sans intro) and then they played a short set, featuring truncated versions of several of their songs, for the few hundred fans gathered below.

 After a brief run of shows in June (June 18 included an appearance from Jay-Z), the band took most of the summer off before returning for a final week of concerts in August.
-While the June performances featured an inspired band, eager to put an exclamation point on their career, the August leg of the tour was marred by major crowd control issues, high emotions, and notoriously sloppy performances.
+While the June performances featured an inspired band, eager to put an exclamation point on their career, the August leg of the tour was marred by major crowd-control issues, high emotions, and notoriously sloppy performances.

 Coventry was a seventh weekend-long festival hosted by the band and was announced to be the final performances ever by the band.
-The event took place from August 13–15, 2004, at the Newport State Airport in the small town of Coventry, Vermont.
+The event took place from August 13 to 15, 2004, at the Newport State Airport in the small town of Coventry, Vermont.
 An estimated 65,000-68,000 attended.
 Phish was the only band at the event, performing six sets of music over two nights that were the band's final live performances, until their 2009 reunion.
 Fans camped on site in tents, creating a community that became the largest city in Vermont over the weekend.